MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-fleet.md

 You can join Azure Kubernetes Service (AKS) clusters to a fleet as member clusters.
 Member clusters must reside in the same Microsoft Entra tenant as the fleet, but they can be in different regions, different resource groups, and/or different subscriptions.

+## What are hub clusters?

+In Azure Kubernetes Fleet Manager, hub clusters play a crucial role in managing multiple member clusters, but they are optional.

+The hub cluster facilitates the orchestration of updates and resource management across member clusters.
+However, you can create a fleet without a hub cluster.
+This flexibility allows you to manage clusters as a single entity without the need for a dedicated hub.
+This would be more suitable for simpler setups or specific use cases.

 ### Taints

 Member clusters support the specification of taints, which apply to the `MemberCluster` resource.
 Each taint object consists of the following fields: